Endangered Species Act of 1969: Endangered Species Preservation Act of 1966

-Endangered Species Conservation Act of 1969

-Despite these protections, however, researchers found that the act was insufficient.
+Despite these protections, researchers found that the act was insufficient.
 This led to the passage of the Endangered Species Conservation Act of 1969.

-Characteristics of the Act
+Provisions of the Endangered Species Act of 1969

 The Endangered Species Preservation Act of 1969 was largely an expansion of the Lacey Act of 1900.
 In 1969, it was amended to protect species beyond game and wild birds.

 It granted protection to amphibians, reptiles, mollusks, and crustaceans, groups previously unprotected by any U.S. law.
 It also expanded the maximum punishment for poaching to a possible $10,000 and up to a year of jail time.

 In addition, it established two lists into which endangered species could be sorted, foreign and domestic.
 The act then allowed for species on the domestic list to be given extra protection by United States agencies such as the U.S. Fish and Wildlife Service.
 It also stated that species on the foreign endangered list could not be brought into the United States.

 The 1969 act further amended other existing laws to prohibit throughout the United States the sale or purchase by any person of any domestically endangered species or part or product thereof that was taken in any manner in violation of the laws or regulations of a state or foreign country.
 It also established the framework for the Convention on International Trade in Endangered Species of Wild Fauna and Flora, or CITIES which, "accords varying degrees of protection to more than 30,000 species of animals and plants, whether they are traded as live specimens, fur coats or dried herbs."
 Finally, the 1969 Act authorized up to $15 million to be appropriated to acquire land for the purpose of conserving, protecting, restoring, or propagating any endangered species.